Josh-Cena/Web-math-editor/README.md

     - Font size problems;
     - Deletion of history item not resulting in update
 - Add:
-    - Custom math structure;
     - Edit and reorder history items;
     - **Important** export math as picture file
 - Improve:
     - Animated help;
     - Dynamic dialog boxes;
-    - Use `JSON` to separate data from model;
+    - Use `JSON` to separate data from the rest of the code;
-    - Better support for using parameters in macros;